KunalTayal/flutter_engine_cli/README.md

 Do you want to add Dio for advanced network requests? (y/n): y Do you want to add go_router for navigation? (y/n): y Do you want to add Hive for local storage? (y/n): y
+Do you want to add Rust FFI for high-performance JSON and image processing? (y/n): y

 📦 Adding required dependencies...
 ✅ Created folder: lib/core/common